 The ladder is tough and compact.
-It has a handy tool tray to hold all your tools and parts during a project.
-It has tip and glide wheel, letting you move it from place to place with less fatigue.
-Its solid construction means that every person can use it.
+It boasts a handy tool tray to hold all your tools and parts during a project.
+And excellent tip and glide wheels let you move it from place to place with less fatigue.
+The solid construction means that every person can use it.

 Choosing a Ladder Style

 There are numerous styles of ladders to choose from, and as such, you need to first choose a ladder style and size that fits your needs and specifications.
 There is a ladder for every purpose.
-You need to have one that not only gets the job done, but also keeps you safe and stable while on it.
+You need to have one that can both help get the job done and keep you safe and stable while on it.

-Extension ladders are the most common thanks to their simplicity and great price.
-Other types include three step and four step ladders.
+Extension ladders are the most widespread options, thanks to their simplicity and great price.
+Other types include three-step and four-step ladders.
 To choose the best type of ladder, you need to consider the purpose of the ladder.

 Choosing a Ladder Height

 You will need to choose a ladder that meets your requirements and your specifications.
 An appropriate height ensures effectiveness while enhancing safety.
 If most of your projects involve the ceiling, ensure that you choose a tall ladder.